hoangnh092185/MeowMe/README.md

 # MeowMe

-MeowMe is a simple app for cat lover to scroll through images base on user inputs.
-Eventually the app will alow user to customized the image and save to it to the user account.
+MeowMe is a simple app for cat lover to scroll through images of adoptable pet at their local area.
+The app will use Petfinder api to call informations from database of adoptable pets and display it base on user filter parameters.
-The goal of this app is to use Petfinder api and display search image using user input parameters.
+ The goals is to have the user be able to customize the apps, and to increase exposure of much needed adoptable feline friends.

 ## Prerequisites